-4 Resolution No. 8 (2012) of the Standing Committee, adopted on 30 November 2012 on the national designation of adopted Emerald sites and the implementation of management, monitoring and reporting measures (adopted by the Standing Committee on 30 November 2012)
+5 Resolution No. 8 (2012) of the Standing Committee, adopted on 30 November 2012 on the national designation of adopted Emerald sites and the implementation of management, monitoring and reporting measures (adopted by the Standing Committee on 30 November 2012)

-- Development and legal status of the site

-- Legal frames of the site's management

-- Status of the sites according to international legislation, agreements and standards

-A number of international conventions pay special attention to biodiversity problems and the need for its conservation and restoration.
-These Conventions are the reference points in defining the main goals and management measures.

-Ownership and relevant stakeholders

-The available information concerning the ownership on the sites, i.e. existing buildings, equipment, infrastructure, should be updated.
+- The legal status of the site, also according to international legislation, agreements and standards6. - Ownership and relevant stakeholders: The available information concerning the ownership on the sites, i.e. existing buildings, equipment, infrastructure, should be updated.
 Thus, it is critical from the outset of the management measures that the ownership issue is addressed in a comprehensive manner.
-In addition, the various stakeholders have to be identified and considered and consulted in the planning process for the management measures.

-Management structure

-The management body is of crucial importance for the implementation of the management measures.
-The management structure (administrations, institutions, consultative forums, scientific bodies, NGOs etc.), which will be responsible for the management of the site and for the implementation of the measures, should be clearly described.
-Information of the funding sources - state budget, the national funds for environmental protection and others- should be specified.
+In addition, the various stakeholders have to be identified, considered and consulted in the planning process for the management measures. - Management structure: The management body is of crucial importance for the implementation of the management measures.
+The management structure (administrations, institutions, consultative forums, scientific bodies, NGOs etc.), which could be responsible for the management of the site and for the implementation of the measures, should be clearly described.
+Information of the funding sources -state budget, the national funds for environmental protection and others- should be specified. - Existing projects: Projects related to the use of resources and other activities on the site's territory, such as urban projects, municipal development plans, etc., should be presented in order to generate and realise greater synergies and integrated collaborative approaches.

-Existing projects

-Projects related to the use of resources and other activities on the site's territory, such as urban projects, municipal development plans, etc., should be presented in order to generate and realise greater synergies and integrated collaborative approaches.
 Policies and strategic projects, related to climate change management should be reviewed.
-In terms of adaptation of biodiversity to climate change the following policies are relevant:

-- Review of existing biodiversity strategies for relocation of species and habitats; - Review of existing policies for combating invasive species and diseases; - Incorporating green infrastructure concepts in spatial planning policies; - Review of existing fire prevention, management plans and policies.
+In terms of adaptation of biodiversity to climate change the following policies are relevant: - Review of existing biodiversity strategies for relocation of species and habitats; - Review of existing policies for combating invasive species and diseases; - Incorporating green infrastructure concepts in spatial planning policies; - Review of existing fire prevention, management plans and policies.

-2.2 Abiotic information

-The basic available information should be used for the description of the abiotic features of the site, as follow:
+The information on the abiotic features of the site to be compiled includes:

-Climate

-The local climatic zone and the typical for the site climate conditions should be described, including the specific climate changes affecting local climate, as well as how local relief, aspect and other landscape elements influence climatic conditions.

-Geology and geomorphology

-The present tectonic status of the territory should be described, including the rising, sinking, seismic activity (seismic area - assessment and forecast) and the deep erosion intensity ratio.
-The geomorphology of the relief should also be presented, including the forms of the present relief and characteristic of relief-changing processes such as:
+- The local climatic zone and the typical for the site climate conditions, including the specific climate changes affecting local climate, as well as how local relief, aspect and other landscape elements influence climatic conditions. - Geology and geomorphology: The present tectonic status of the territory should be described, including the rising, sinking, seismic activity (seismic area assessment and forecast) and the deep erosion intensity ratio.
+The geomorphology of the relief should also be presented, including the forms of the present relief and characteristic of relief-changing processes. - Special attention should be paid to processes crucial for habitats creation and maintaining, such as eolic processes for dunes, erosion & sedimentation for river habitats, etc. - Hydrology and hydro-biology: The basic hydrologic and hydro-graphic characteristics should also be gathered, including the quality of the surface waters should equally be done. - Soils: The distribution and characteristics of the soils types and the soil processes like the erosion processes (kind, degree) could be checked and described, including newly emerged erosion processes.

-• River erosion: river terraces, meanders, and other typical river structures;

-- Denudation erosion: traces, ditches, valleys and etc.; - Calcareous: caves, caverns and etc.; - Anthropological: fasted erosion; quarries, road-constriction etc.; - Assessment and forecast of the development of the contemporary relief; - Others

-Special attention should be paid to processes crucial for habitats creation and maintaining, such as: eolic processes for dunes, erosion & sedimentation for river habitats, etc.

-Hydrology and hydro-biology

-The basic hydrologic and hydro-graphic characteristics should also be presented.
-The hydrographical network can be illustrated with a map, showing the natural hydrological regime and its artificial modifications, if any.
-Analysis of the quality of the surface waters should equally be done.

-Soils

-The distribution and characteristics of the soils types and the soil processes like the erosion processes (kind, degree), should be checked and described.
-The places of newly emerged erosion processes (kind, degree) should be studied and described.

-2.3 Biological information

-2.3.1 Information on natural habitats in the site
+2. Gathering information on the natural habitats in the site subject of planning